 Carpentry Classes Available with Detailed Class Descriptions

 Carpentry classes are available through programs in building construction technology, which are typically found at community colleges or trade and technical schools.
-Continue reading, the article below gives more detail about courses in this field.
+Continue reading the article below to get more detail about courses in this field.

 Carpentry courses can be found at many vocational, technical and community colleges.
 Students learning carpentry through woodworking or building construction technology programs may also have opportunities for internships that facilitate the transition from school to a job in carpentry or construction.
 Classes are offered in many areas, from hand-building furniture and cabinets to large-scale construction projects.

 Here are a few common concepts taught in carpentry classes: